All images © by Roberto Piperno, owner of the domain. Write to email@example.com.

 (left) Narcissus (Book III); (right) Echo (Book III)

 In some episodes Filarete made an attempt to show the actual transformation described by Ovid in the moment it occurred.
 The face of Narcissus is still shown with human elements whereas the back of the head is already a flower.
-The result however is not very satisfactory and other artists who depicted the same episode chose to place narcissus flowers on the ground and leave the young man with his beautiful aspect (see a painting by John William Waterhouse at the Walker Art Gallery, Liverpool - it opens in another window) .
-The myth of Echo (who was turned into a rock) is associated to that of Narcissus and Filarete portrayed them next to each other.
+The result however is not very satisfactory.
+The myth of Echo (who was turned into a rock) is associated to that of Narcissus and Filarete portrayed them next to each other, similar to what can be noticed in ancient floor mosaics.

 Deucalion repopulating the Earth (Book I)